kinderhead/Amethyst/Amethyst/README.md

 * The first argument is the target type or is a base class of the target type.
 * The function is in the same namespace and path as the type.

-For example, this is adding an extension method to all objects:
+For example, this adds an extension method to all objects:

 ```cs
 void test() {